Anheuser-Busch Brewery

 The brewery and the rest of the gardens were officially dedicated on March 31, 1959, in a ceremony held at the park for around 2000 dignitaries, invited guests, and members of the press.
 Company president August A. Busch Jr. said at the dedication, “In constructing this new brewery, Anheuser-Busch wanted to do more than just build a factory.
 It is our company’s belief that a modern industrial plant should also add to the area in design and landscape.”

-Tours of the brewery began when the park officially opened to guests on June 1, 1959.
 At the time of opening, hours for the brewery tour were 9 a.m. to 5 p.m. on Tuesdays through Saturdays, with the rest of the gardens open daily from 10 a.m. to 6 p.m.
 Within the first two weeks, more than 20,000 guests visited the brewery and gardens, exceeding the company’s expectations.
 This included 3,500 guests visiting on Sunday, June 7 alone.
 The high attendance resulted in personnel increases and updates to visiting hours.
 Both the brewery and gardens were open from 9 a.m. to 4 p.m. from Tuesday to Saturday.
 The brewery was closed on Sundays, but the gardens were open from 1 to 4 p.m.
 Both were closed on Mondays.
 Admission remained free.

-In a June 1960 newspaper article, Anheuser-Busch company president August A. Busch Jr. shared details on two new projects at the gardens, including one for $350,000 with an escalator to carry guests to the brewery roof as part of their tour.
+In a June 1960 newspaper article, Anheuser-Busch company president August A. Busch Jr. shared the first details on two new projects at the gardens, including one for $350,000 with an escalator to carry guests to the brewery roof as part of their tour.
 It was to be named Stairway to the Stars.

 The project also included a 5,000-square-foot reflecting pool below Stairway to the Stars, complete with fountains, lights, and two large planters featuring tall Phoenix reclinata palms, with additional exotic and rare plants surrounding the pool.
 Also part of the project was a new cantilevered bridge over the entrance to Stairway to the Stars, connecting the exit of the brewery tour to the gardens near the Hospitality House.
 Construction was underway when the park announced the project in October 1960, and it was reported it would be completed in January 1961.